palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 This is an improvement, but still runs into issues when clients (whether across multiple service nodes or on the same node) issue multiple requests in parallel, because each put_unless_exists request requires a round of Paxos.
-Cassandra maintains Paxos sequences at the level of a partition (key), so these requests contend as far as Paxos is concerned even if they would actually be disjoint.
+Cassandra maintains Paxos sequences at the level of a partition (key), so these requests would contend as far as Paxos is concerned, even if the columns are actually disjoint.
+Internally, Cassandra nodes are trying to apply updates to the partition; whether these updates are applied and the order in which they take place is agreed on using Paxos.
+Although the nodes will be OK with accepting multiple proposals if they don't conflict, only one round of consensus can be committed at a time (since updates are conditional).
+Also, Cassandra uses a leaderless implementation of Paxos, meaning that the 'dueling proposers' issue might slow the protocol down further.

 Batching requests on the client side for each partition could be useful, though that is still limited in that performance would be poor for services with many nodes.

 ### Cassandra Table Tuning